ceramicskate0/SWELF/README.md

 --------------------------------------------------------------------------------

 # TODO:
-- GUI for config of app so its easy to manage
+- GUI for config of app so its easy to manage settings , get notifications on desktop , and get alerts for findings in GUI

 - Network output in more than raw eventlog xml (ie Syslog)